AsiaWi/snap-it-up-frontend/README.md

 - Infinite scroll has been implemented so that the user doesn't have to use page pagination which makes the experience nice and smooth.

 `As a user I can navigate through pages seamlessly so that I don't have to wait for page to refresh every time`
-- Refresh token has been implemented to seamlessly navigate through content without having to wait for page refresh every time user clicks on something.
+- Routing has been implemented to seamlessly navigate through content without having to wait for page refresh every time user clicks on something.
 This has been done throughout the entire page.

+Home page view/desktop:

 ![home_page_DESKTOP](https://res.cloudinary.com/dmod5eglu/image/upload/v1706206029/HOME_PAGE_DESKTOP_qbead0.png)

+Home page view/mobile:

 ![home_page_mobile](https://res.cloudinary.com/dmod5eglu/image/upload/v1706206028/HOME_PAGE_MOBILE_uobzhe.png)